How to Make an Easy Homemade All-Natural Deodorant | Without Baking Soda

 Arrowroot Powder

 Acts as an absorbent, helping to keep your underarms dry and comfortable.
-It also has a fine and smooth texture, so it will make it easier to apply and blend it into your own deodorant recipes.
+It also has a fine and smooth texture, so it will make it easier to apply and blend into your own deodorant recipes.

 Arrowroot powder is also an absorber of odors.
 Adding it to your natural deodorant will contribute to the overall deodorizing effect of your deodorant.